 The college application timeline I’ve given you is ideal for maximizing the quality of your application and minimizing stress.
 Admittedly, many students don’t begin thinking about the college application process until the fall of their senior year.
 Some of these students are still able to successfully complete all of their applications and attend the college of their dreams.

-However, I think every student benefits from sticking to the college timeline I laid out.
+However, I think every student benefits from sticking to the college application timeline I laid out.
 I know students who were unable to submit applications on time because they waited too long to start writing their essays.
 I know students who severely limited their college options because they didn’t do enough college research.
 Also, the majority of students I’ve worked with could have done better on their standardized tests if they had given themselves more time to study.

 Furthermore, you’ll be busy with school and extracurricular activities during your senior year.
 If you don’t start contemplating the application process until the fall of your senior year, you’re likely to feel overwhelmed given all of your other responsibilities.
 If you devote more time to this process earlier, it will be easier and you'll be more likely to accomplish your goals.